Nevenall/OddSpell/README.md

 ## More?

 OddSpell serves a specific purpose; to provide simple, information only, spell checking when requested.
 It will take a file or piped input and provide suggestions on a line by line basis.
-Corrections you will have to retype yourself.
+Corrections you will need to retype yourself.

+### Who would want such a thing?

+I made OddSpell because I write in VS Code and I wanted to choose when to check my spelling rather than having the UI continually interrupting the flow of my writing.
+I also wanted to force myself to correct errors manually on the theory that it will improve my muscle memory for correct spelling.

 ## Requires